AIA leadership urges for increased community resilience at White House conference

 In conjunction with the White House event, the AIA announced that it will create a resilience curriculum for the professional development of architects, including resilient design and decision-making on hazard mitigation, climate adaptation, and community resilience.

 The AIA, the National Institute of Building Sciences (NIBS) and 38 other leaders of America’s design and construction industry, also released a report on progress made since the Resilience Building Coalition announced the Building Industry Statement on Resilience two years ago.
 The report includes results from a survey of signatories on how their work has been impacted by the Building Industry Statement on Resilience.
-The full report, “Preparing the Thrive: The Building Industry Statement on Resilience,” found that almost 30 percent of respondents have seen an increase in resilience as a priority within their organizations.
+The full report, “Preparing to Thrive: The Building Industry Statement on Resilience,” found that almost 30 percent of respondents have seen an increase in resilience as a priority within their organizations.
 It also noted that more than half of the responding signatories have used the Statement to “advance their organizational mission statement/values,” as well as “provide support and/or validation for moving forward on organization initiatives.”

 The Resilience Building Coalition, a union of 40 member organizations, shares a set of guiding principles to help the building industry advance resilient design strategies and policies.
 In a time when neighborhoods, cities, and even countries worldwide are preparing for the worst, these principles are needed more than ever.